Tinny-Robot/AI-ML-Jupyter-Notebooks/CONTRIBUTING.md

 ## Licensing

-This project is open-source and available under the [License Name] License.
+This project is open-source and available under the [MIT] License.
 Before using or contributing to this repository, please review the licensing terms provided in the repository's root directory.

 ## Connect with Us